wriley/FarmSimBackupManager/README.md

 ![screenshot](https://github.com/wriley/FarmSimBackupManager/blob/master/screenshot.png)

-A simple backup/restore tool for Farming Simulator 17
+A simple backup/restore tool for Farming Simulator 17/19

 How to install:
 * Download ![FarmSimBackupManager.zip](https://github.com/wriley/FarmSimBackupManager/raw/master/download/FarmSimBackupManager.zip) and extract to folder of your choice
 * Double click FarmSimBackupManager.exe
-* Your Farming Simulator 17 save game location will be automatically found from Windows registry
 * Set a backup folder location to store created backup files
+* Pick your Farming Simulator version

 Use at your own risk